 Check the electric power to the water heater.
-No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
-You'll need a non-contact circuit tester.
-Follow these guidelines:
+No hot water is often caused by a problem with the home's electrical

-- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover. - Identify the two power wires.
-The power wires are connected to the black/red wires from the water heater-the green or copper wire is the ground wire. - Turn the circuit breaker back on (or install the fuses) and check the power on both incoming power wires using a non-contact circuit tester. - Turn the power off and replace the cover on the electrical junction box.
+• Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses).

+- Locate the electrical junction box on top of the water heater and remove the cover. - Identify the two power wires.
+The power wires are usually black/black or black/red-the green or copper wire is the ground wire. - Turn the circuit breaker back on (or install the fuses) and check the power on both incoming power wires using a non-contact circuit tester. - Turn the power off and replace the cover on the electrical junction box.